 Out of all the “feeder” categories, radio announcers and disc jockeys were the clear-cut number one.
 Having to jump in with a few words before the start of a song, or having to talk off the top of your head before sending it over to the traffic report, radio people have the innate skills needed to perform marriage ceremonies.

 With the shaky state of the radio industry, more and more radio personalities are lining their wallets with extra cash these days, picking up an extra $500 to $1500 each weekend by performing two, three or even four weddings!
+And as a “side hustle,” serving as a Wedding Officiant satisfies that need to entertain more than driving for Lyft or Uber can!

 And while many radio personalities have steady shifts and regular employment, the same can’t be said for actors and actresses, who often spend more time auditioning than they do working.